“Can I wash it myself?!” ABSOLUTELY, but don’t blame me when your husband finds out if you wash your blankets in your home machines!

 WHAT I USE:

-I personally use BLANKET SAFE.
-Blanket Safe is 100% made and bottled in the USA.
-All Blanket Safe cold water washes are detergent free, residue free, made for sensitive skin, are antibacterial and have built in deodorizers.
-They are free from harmful chemicals that are known leave residues that cause irritation to skin.
-They are professional quality and can be bought in a ready to use form for individual use, or a concentrate form for companies!
+I personally use RUG SAFE.
+Rug Safe is actually sold to Horse Ware Ltd. and rebottled as the Rambo wash that everyone loves, It is also sold to many other blanket manufacturers throughout the UK and Europe.
+Rug Safe can be bought in a ready to use detergent, or a concentrate, for personal use.
 It is a COLD WATER wash that is DETERGENT FREE, (which if you have ever looked for a cold water wash, is not only difficult to find, but expensive and even more difficult to find one that is detergent free).
-ANTIBACTERIAL, which means that the odor your blanket has, which is actually caused by bacteria, mold, and/or mildew, is cleaned out…leaving your blanket fresh!
-SAFE on all materials and conditions the fibers, brightens colors, making the blanket look more like the original color, increases the longevity, and allows the waterproofing to last longer.
+ANTIBACTERIAL, which means that the odor your blanket has, which is actually caused by bacteria, is cleaned out…leaving your blanket fresh!
+SAFE on all materials and conditions the fibers, making the blanket look more like the original color, increases the longevity, and allows the waterproofing to last longer.
 WATERPROOFING SAFE, as it is detergent free and a cold water wash.
-Blanket Safe water-repellents are effective, safe, wax and silicone free, meaning that it leaves your blanket breathable, which is very important!
-These water-repellents are light, but easy to use and hard to mess up!
+Reproofers are effective, safe, wax and silicone free, meaning that it leaves your blanket breathable, which is very important!

 Thank you again for following along!
 See you next week…and happy washing!!